seangovens/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Sean
 email: ""
 ---
 I am a postdoctoral fellow at the University of Waterloo.
 My research focus is the theory of distributed computing.
 I am particularly interested in proving lower bounds on the time and space complexities of distributed algorithms.
-I also enjoy studying concurrent data structures, randomized algorithms, and recoverable algorithms.
+I also enjoy studying concurrent data structures, randomized algorithms, and performance profilers and visualizations for multithreaded applications.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Sean_Ovens.pdf" "newtab" >}}CV{{< /staticref >}}.